StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Using Python Scripts.md

 For this reason you have this guide.
 He and I have tried other non-Zelda TOTK games such as Mario Wonder, Persona 5 Tactica, Dragon Quest Monsters, Sonic Frontiers, Sonic Superstars, Mario Party ... among others and we have been successful in modifying the Aspect Ratio.

 However in games like Master Detective Archives Rain Code and Demon Slayer, I at least, have not been successful.
-The Aspect Ratio does not change and the image becomes smaller (as if cropped).
+The Aspect Ratio doesn't change and the image becomes smaller (as if cropped).

 # Running our first script: Flashscript V2.py